subbareddyalamur/cloudterm/README.md

 **Next Steps:**
 - Tag your EC2 instances with `TAG1` and `TAG2` values
 - Use the search functionality to find instances quickly
-- Connect to instances securely through the web interface
+- Connect to Linux instances securely through the web terminal interface
+- Connect to Windows instances using RDP client (MacFreeRDP on MacOS) with automatic port forwarding

 ## ⚙️ Configuration